Jimmy Bullard smiling

 Read more: I’m A Celebrity South Africa star Craig Charles announces tragic death days before all stars series launch

-I’m A Celebrity…South Africa airs tomorrow night (Monday, April 6) from 9pm on ITV1 and ITVX.
+I’m A Celebrity…South Africa is usually on weeknights at 9pm on ITV1 and ITVX.

 So what do you think of this story?
 Tell us on our Facebook page @EntertainmentDailyFix.